Generic Name: oxycodone hydrochloride and acetaminophen

 Drug Abuse and Dependence

-“Drug-seeking” behavior is very common in addicts and drug abusers.
-Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing or referral, repeated “loss” of prescriptions, tampering with prescriptions and reluctance to provide prior medical records or contact information for other treating physician(s).
-“Doctor Shopping" to obtain additional prescriptions is common among drug abusers and people suffering from untreated addiction.
+“Drug-seeking” behavior is very common in persons with substance use disorders.
+Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing, or referral, repeated “loss” of prescriptions, tampering with prescriptions, and reluctance to provide prior medical records or contact information for other treating health care provider(s).
+“Doctor shopping” (visiting multiple prescribers to obtain additional prescriptions) is common among drug abusers and people suffering from untreated addiction.
 Preoccupation with achieving adequate pain relief can be appropriate behavior in a patient with poor pain control.

 Abuse and addiction are separate and distinct from physical dependence and tolerance.
-Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
-In addition, abuse of opioids can occur in the absence of true addiction and is characterized by misuse for non-medical purposes, often in combination with other psychoactive substances.
-Oxycodone, like other opioids, has been diverted for non-medical use.
-Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests is strongly advised.
+Health care providers should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
+In addition, abuse of opioids can occur in the absence of true addiction.

-Proper assessment of the patient, proper prescribing practices, periodic reevaluation of the therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.
+Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.

 Following an acute overdosage, toxicity may result from the oxycodone or the acetaminophen.